Discover cutting-edge plant design and technology and get up to speed on recycled water production on an excursion to the Eastern Treatment Plant.

 - Bookings for 2021

-We are not offering tours for Term 1 of 2021.
+Tours are not being offered in 2021.
 Safety considerations are the utmost priority at this operational site, and we are in the process of evaluating safe access with respect to our COVIDSafe plans.
 To stay informed, subscribe to our monthly WaterEd newsletter.

 Book your visit